 We understand that clients prefer to know in advance how much their fees will be.
 Uncertainty can be a real cause of concern.
 We always provide clients with an estimate of our fees from the outset depending on their own particular circumstances.
 In many cases, we are able to confirm a fixed fee for a service which can often be paid by regular monthly instalments.

 First Appointment — £75.00 plus VAT

 If you are experiencing relationship difficulties or have separated from your spouse or partner, or you are unable to agree the arrangements for you or a former partner to spend time with your children, you should seek legal advice as quickly as possible.
 Call us to arrange a no-obligation appointment with one of our family law specialists.
 At the fixed fee appointment we will take specific information regarding your circumstances, including where relevant, details of your income, assets and debts, to help us identify the various issues and advise you about your legal position and options available to you to resolve problems as quickly and as cost effectively as possible.
-The appointment takes about one hour and at no extra cost, we will write to you afterwards to confirm our advice, details of likely costs and we will send you our relevant Information Pack.
+The appointment takes about one hour.

 Divorce/Dissolution of a Civil Partnership — £500.00 plus VAT and Court Fees

 For an undefended divorce/dissolution, we offer a fixed fee to deal with the entire legal procedure to dissolve your marriage or civil partnership.
 This fee does not include dealing with any issues concerning children or finances, but we can give you advice on these separately.

 Court fees* £550.00